ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

     └── main.cpp
 ```

-You can download the [archive](/artifacts/matrix/chapter-3.tar.xz) of the project in its current state to experiment locally on your machine.

 After this rather long exercise, you have a minimalistic, yet fully-functional core for the matrix processing library, with some level of regression testing.

 Modern C++ enables you to express move and copy semantics, and to use smart pointers to make memory management easy.